spring-projects/spring-integration-samples/applications/loan-broker/README.md

 ### Gradle (command line):

-Execute **gredlew :loan-broker:run**.
+Execute **gradlew :loan-broker:run**.
 You should see output that looks similar to this:

 	. . . . .
 	INFO : org.springframework.integration.loanbroker.demo.LoanBrokerDemo -